sotovviktor/fde-for-a-day/docs/architecture.md

 - *The 503-vs-200 split above.* Consistent behavior would either fall back everywhere or fail loud everywhere; today it is split.
 - *Orchestration's `accounts_processed` is still a heuristic.* `constraints_satisfied`, `emails_skipped`, and `skip_reasons` are now populated from the planner's final self-report (with `constraints_satisfied` filtered to verbatim request constraints), but `accounts_processed` remains a fragile scrape of `account_id` parameters from the step trace.
 - *Domain rules as prose.* Orchestration's roles, templates, and channels live in the prompt, not in validated code, so they can drift and risk overfitting the public set.
-- *Schema coverage.* Extraction only normalizes top-level object-or-array schemas; anything more exotic silently degrades to schema-free mode, and there is no enum or required-field enforcement.
+- *Schema coverage.* Extraction now normalizes nested objects and arrays-of-objects (a property the model omits is emitted as `null` instead of vanishing), but an unparseable schema still degrades to passthrough mode, and there is no `enum` or `pattern` enforcement.
 - *Static team back-fill* in triage cannot express the documented gray areas (a security-dominant biometric issue, onboarding → Systems Engineering); that nuance lives only in the prompt.

-**What we'd change for production.** Chase the latency drag first — it caps efficiency on every task: trim round-trips and prompt size, and revisit the nano-only choice where P95 is worst.
-Then fix `/extract`'s behavior under concurrent load, make the failure contract consistent, harden `accounts_processed` into a real entity count, move the orchestration playbook into validated code, and widen schema coverage.
+**What we'd change for production.** The global rate limiter and the one-call orchestration path close the throttling gap that sank the portal run; the next frontier is latency — it still caps efficiency on every task: trim round-trips and prompt size, and revisit the nano-only choice where P95 is worst (vision extraction most of all).
+Then make the failure contract consistent, harden `accounts_processed` into a real entity count, move the orchestration playbook into validated code, and widen schema coverage.